tc39/proposal-temporal/docs/zoneddatetime.md

 But both methods do the same thing, so a `0` returned from `compare` implies a `true` result from `equals`, and vice-versa.

 Note that two `Temporal.ZonedDateTime` instances can have the same clock time, time zone, and calendar but still be unequal, e.g. when a clock hour is repeated after DST ends in the Fall.
-In this case, the two instances will have different `timeZoneOffsetNanoseconds` field values.
+In this case, the two instances will have different `offsetNanoseconds` field values.

 To ignore calendars, convert both instances to use the ISO 8601 calendar: